 Though the Act primarily deals with non-residential buildings, your building would need to be assessed as it is 2 or more storeys and containing 3 or more dwellings.

-For everyone - a link to the Building (Earthquake-prone Buildings) Amendment Act 2016:
+For everyone - the Building (Earthquake-prone Buildings) Amendment Act 2016:

 For Building owners and those interested in the process:

 If you are the owner of a building listed by NZ heritage or in the Timaru District Plan and wish to apply for a financial grant: